 The board says that all applicants would have to report the felony and misdemeanor convictions, including the ones for driving under influence (DUI).

-The reporting being necessary according to nursing laws in California doesn’t meant that the DUI disqualifies automatically anyone from being a RN.
+The reporting being necessary according to nursing laws in California doesn’t mean that the DUI disqualifies automatically anyone from being an RN.